Table of contents

 6. Rally peer-to-peer fundraising to hit your target ✌

-Team fundraising is one of the most efficient ways to reach a wider audience.
+Peer-to-peer fundraising is one of the most efficient ways to reach a wider audience.
 Team members can invite friends to share the campaign with trackable links, and a little healthy competition can help you reach your fundraising goal.

 PEER Services used team fundraising to raise $53,000 in their virtual Step Up for Recovery event.
 When the pandemic cancelled their annual campaign (where people physically climb stairs to reduce the stigma around addiction) they sought ways to grow their community offline.
 In past years, supporters invited friends to climb stairs with them, so they used team fundraising to ignite the same camaraderie in a virtual event.
 If they move to hybrid event strategy, they can use both tools to grow their supporter base.

-A hybrid event offers the safety measures and wider audience associated with a virtual campaign, combined with the networking of an in-person event.
-To launch a successful hybrid event, you need to find ways to engage both your in-person and virtual audience.
+A hybrid fundraising event offers the safety measures and wider audience associated with a virtual campaign, combined with the networking of an in-person event.
+To launch a successful hybrid fundraising event, you need to find ways to engage both your in-person and virtual audience.